Welcome to The Rotary Club of Hebden Bridge

 A fun day out for all the family with lots for everyone to enjoy.
 As well as a fabulous display of vintage, veteran and classic cars, motorcycles, commercials, kit & replica cars and lots more, there are craft, auto jumble and produce stalls, a wide range of on site catering, entertainment for children and live music from a jazz band.

 The show, on Calder Holmes Park, in Hebden Bridge, attracts up to 600 vehicles, covering the history of British motoring.
-For more details, including entry forms and application forms for a Stallholder's Pitch (both available form January 2014), please visit the event's own, dedicated website at:
+For more details, including entry forms, please visit the event's own, dedicated website at:

 The Hebden Bridge Bonfire